vlappdev/task-manager-hooks/z-notes.md

 002 - added mixin in project for flexbox
 003 - added side-menu
-004 - fixed header and added bord container (simple markup and style) 005 - added react routerm and separated code in 2 components(Dashboard and AddNewTask)
+004 - fixed header and added bord container (simple markup and style) 005 - added react router and separated code in 2 components(Dashboard and AddNewTask) 006 - separated components and added functionality